The Atlas Model and SDEs with Boundary Interaction: The Finite Atlas Model

 \section{The Finite Atlas Model}

 In this section, we analyse the particle system \eqref{eq:ps} through the lens of the reflected SDE \eqref{eq:ps_reflected} whose boundary is determined by a constraint on the growth of the empirical average of the regulator processes.
-We prove a comparison result for SDE \eqref{eq:ps_reflected}, which, in particular, implies uniqueness.
-This is subsequently used to establish tightness of the particle system.
+We prove several comparison results for SDE \eqref{eq:ps_reflected}, which, in particular, imply uniqueness.
+These are subsequently used to establish tightness of the particle system.

 Let us begin by defining solutions to SDE \eqref{eq:ps_reflected} for a given $N \geq 1$.
 For that we fix a probability space $(\Omega, \F, \pr)$ equipped with a filtration $\bb{F}^N = (\F^N_t)_{t \geq 0}$, independent $\F^N_0$-measurable random variables $\xi_1$,~\ldots, $\xi_N$, and independent $\bb{F}^N$-Brownian motions $W^1$,~\ldots, $W^N$.
 For notational convenience, we set $[N] = \{1, \dots, N\}$.